LIVE NIRVANA SESSIONS HISTORY April 2–6, 1990 - Studio A, Smart Studios, Madison, WI, US View in Google Maps

 • Polly

 • Mixed by an unidentified engineer, unknown date.
-This source features pre and post-song noises not found on other sources.
+This source is also known as WTLO Reference Disc 9, tracks 13–14, it features pre and post-song noises not found on other sources.
 Here She Comes Now appears as She Comes Down.

 SBD #9 TBC TBC Official Blu-ray (Cobain: Montage Of Heck)